OpenTechStrategies/2016-sempervirens-proposal/proposal.md

 Changeset Consulting is an appropriate choice for this task, because it has deep expertise in the management and consulting on many aspects of open-source software development.
-The principal, Sumana Harihareswara, an open-source software contributor herself, has the combination of technical expertise and management experience, including experience with a range of different open-source communities, such as the Wikimedia Foundation and GNU Mailman.
+The principal, Sumana Harihareswara, an open-source software contributor herself, has the required combination of technical expertise and management experience, including experience with a range of different open-source communities, such as the Wikimedia Foundation and GNU Mailman.
 [Sumana: feel free to add/edit/delete/etc.]

 For this work, we estimate about 150 hours.
-Together with a small travel budget, that would amount to $20k.
+Together with a small travel budget, that would amount to $20k for Changeset Consulting.

-Developing a website that describes the project, and informs the community about the ongoing conversation, through a communications sub-contractor (web-developer, design, etc.) would require an additional $30k
+Developing a website that describes the project, and informs the community about the ongoing conversation, through a communications sub-contractor (web-developer, design, etc.) would require an additional $30k.

 To advise on legal aspects of the project, we would need to contract the services of legal experts.
 They should research the legal issues related to the